theohbrothers/PSModulePublisher/README.md

 ## Introduction

-This project provides CI templates and cmdlets that other projects can utilize for building, testing, and publishing PowerShell modules.
+This project provides PowerShell cmdlets and CI templates that other projects can utilize for building, testing, and publishing PowerShell modules.

+## Setup

+`PSModulePublisher` can be used as a [submodule](#submodule) for building, testing, and publishing PowerShell modules.

+### Submodule

-### Main project structure
+#### Main project structure

 `PSModulePublisher` requires main projects to adopt the following directory structure: